3xpl0it-0/beginner-guide-concurrency-python/README.md

 Sleep Done
 81187.2108108
 Multiple Process' Section Finished

+see the difference between this and the example in the synchronous section? while a process waits another one starts.

 # threading
 a thread is a unique flow of execution, there can be many threads in one process and the threads can share the memory space. they're useful because if one thread is waiting for something another one can run. priority depends on operating system scheduler.